alekseyl/me-redis/README.md

 MeRedis allow you to compress values through different compressor.
-Here is an example of custom compressor for ActiveRecord objects, I use to test compression ratio against plain compression of to_json ( it takes ~40% less memory than Zlib.deflate(object.to_json) ).
+Here is an example of custom compressor for ActiveRecord objects, I use it to test compression ratio against plain compression of to_json ( it takes ~40% less memory than Zlib.deflate(object.to_json) ).

 ```ruby